aws-samples/eks-workshop-v2/website/docs/security/Amazon-Guardduty-for-EKS-V2/Setup/Findings/finding4.md

 ---
-title: "Policy:Kubernetes/AdminAccessToDefaultServiceAccount"
+title: "Admin Access To Default ServiceAccount"
 sidebar_position: 129
 ---

-The default service account in EKS Cluster was granted admin privileges.
-This may result in pods unintentionally launched with admin privileges.
-If this behavior is not expected, it may indicate a configuration mistake or that your credentials are compromised.
+In this section we will grant admin privileges to the Default service account.
+This may result in pods unintentionally launched with admin privileges.This is not a best practice because pods get the Default service account's token.
+This will give unintentinal kubernetes adminstrative permissions to users who have access to exec into pods.

 To simulate this we will need to bind clusterrole `cluster-admin` to a serviceaccount named `default`.